 Horizon Legacy Grain Free All Life Stage Feline Formula Review

-The Legacy range provides some of the best nutrition of any Horizon products coming in at 81% animal-based ingredients.
+However, the Legacy range from Horizon stands out and provides some of the best nutrition of any Horizon product coming in at 81% animal-based ingredients.

 The cat food recipe within this range makes use of a mix of Chicken, Turkey, and Salmon as its primary ingredients.